well-id/dliswriter/docs/developerguide/lrtypes/eflrs/relations.rst

 .. mermaid:: ../../class-diagrams/eflr-relations.mmd

-Other EFLR objects can be thought of as standalone - they do not refer to other EFLR objects and are not explicitly referred to by any
+Other :ref:`EFLR <EFLRs>` objects can be thought of as standalone - they do not refer to other EFLR objects and are not explicitly referred to by any
-(although - as in case of :ref:`No-Format` - a relation to IFLR objects can exist).
+(although - as in case of :ref:`No-Format` - a relation to :ref:`IFLR <IFLRs>` objects can exist).

 .. mermaid:: ../../class-diagrams/standalone-eflrs.mmd

-A special case is a :ref:`Group` object, which can refer to any other EFLRs or other groups,.
+A special case is a :ref:`Group` object, which can refer to any other :ref:`EFLRs <EFLRs>` or other groups,.

 .. mermaid:: ../../class-diagrams/group-object.mmd